Dealing with underarm sweat can be a pain. At some point, you've probably asked this valid question: Does shaving your armpits reduce sweat?

 If you have armpit hair and sweat more than average, you might get big wet armpit stains quickly even while wearing antiperspirant and an undershirt.
 Shaving or trimming your hair could help keep your shirts dry a little longer.

-How to Shave Your Armpits 101
+Tips on How to Shave Your Armpits Properly

 If you’ve never shaved your armpits before, it can be a little intimidating.
 But don’t worry, it’s easier than shaving your face — we promise.